RevenueCat/revenuecat-docs/revenuecat-2022-12-1/v4.0/-- Dashboard - Metrics/customer-lists.md

 [/block]
 # Find an Individual Customer

 You can look up an individual customer by an exact match of their App User ID, Transaction ID, Email Attribute, or Order ID (iOS only).
 To find a customer via Order ID, you can follow our guide on setting up [In-App Purchase Keys](https://docs.revenuecat.com/docs/in-app-purchase-key-configuration) to unlock this feature.
 The transaction must show as completed in the [Apple Purchase History](https://support.apple.com/en-gb/HT204088) to be considered a valid Order ID.
+Note that Transaction ID refers to the identifier in Google Play console and order emails of GPA.1234.1223–, and for Stripe si_abcefg, whereas Order ID refers to the identifier from Apple's order emails.

 Looking up customers in RevenueCat is real-time, as soon as a customer exists in RevenueCat they will be searchable here.
 [block:image]